psf/psf-tuf-runbook/PRE-CEREMONY.md

 For each of the YubiHSMs:

-* Generate a 12-character password for the authentication key, using a 6-sided die and the following table:
+* Generate a 12-character authentication key password, using a 6-sided die and the following table:

     ```
                   First Roll